mrcook/epub_validator/README.md

-# epubValidator - Check your EPUB's
+# epubValidator - Check your EPUB Books

-This library will validate your EPUB files against epubcheck 1.2 and return a successful or error message.
+This library will check that your EPUB v2 files are valid IDPF documents (using epubcheck-1.2.jar) and return a successful or error message.
 It can be called as a Ruby library, or invoked from the command line.

+For more about the IDPF see http://idpf.org
-For more about epubcheck see http://code.google.com/p/epubcheck/
+For more about the epubcheck tool see http://code.google.com/p/epubcheck/

 ## Setup